-I am investigating an entity contact case in rural Western Washington State that has characteristics of Djinn.
+An interesting entity contact case surfaced in rural Western Washington State.
 The experiencer, whom I shall call “Ben” to keep his identity private, provided an account to Lon Strickler’s Phantoms & Monsters blog, published on March 22, 2017.
 This is a followup with additional information and discussion of explanations.

 Since 2010, Ben has lived in a house in a remote, rural area in Western Washington State.
 For privacy reasons, the exact location is withheld.
 The house sits on 3.74 acres, and is on sloping land.
 At the top of the hill is a trail; the house sits in the middle; and at the bottom are a creek and swampy areas where “all the weirdness happens,” Ben said.
 They are not far from salt water.

 The house was previously occupied by drug users, who left the rooms covered with graffiti of swastikas, pentagrams, a four-foot spider web, and “Rest in Peace Mom.”
 There were holes in the walls and spent cases of ammunition littering the floor.
 Ben said there has been no paranormal activity in the house, which has been repaired and renovated.